reposense/RepoSense/docs/UserGuide.md

 #### `groups-config.csv`

-Optionally, you can provide a `groups-config.csv`(which should be in the same directory as `repo-config.csv` file) to provide details on any custom groupings for files in specified repositories.
+Optionally, you can provide a `groups-config.csv`(which should be in the same directory as `repo-config.csv` file) to provide details on any custom groupings for files in specified repositories ([example](groups-config.csv)).
 It should contain the following columns:

 Column Name | Explanation
 ----------- | -----------